romMidnight/midnight/README.md

 I enjoy reading, will it be some tool documentation or literature.
 Generally, human traits and emotions are super interesting things to me, that's why I prefer reading japanese novels.
 My favorite Japanese novel is [Kokoro](https://en.wikipedia.org/wiki/Kokoro).

-#### I am fond of Psychology and Spirituality :evergreen_tree:
+#### I am fond of Psychology :evergreen_tree:

-I try to be more kind, disciplined and efficient.
+I try to be more kind, disciplined, efficient and self reflective.
 Overpowering your fears and admitting your failures are necessary for moving forward and keeping clarity of mind.
+To expand consciousness one must be aware of its unconsciousness.
 My favorite book about human inner workings is [Zen Buddhism and Psychoanalysis](https://www.goodreads.com/book/show/25493.Zen_Buddhism_and_Psychoanalysis).

 #### I am fond of Art :art: